the-teachingRSE-project/competencies/competencies.md

 in bioinformatics [@BioinformaticsCertification; @Mulder2018].
 The database includes bachelor's and master's degree programs and specialisations, PhD programs, and certificates from graduate schools.

+BioExcel has research competencies that combine some of our research competencies and some notions from the communication skills.
+Their computing competencies roughly map to our software skills.
+Here we find competencies like "Package and distribute Software" that maps to our (LIBS) competencies, and "comply with licensing policy" that would in our framework be part of (SP) in the research competencies.
+In addition they have a dedicated parrallel computing competency section, thereby shifting their emphasis towards the HPC-RSE in our framework.
+Career profiles like the computational chemist bring additional domain specific knowledge, thereby we would classify them as a mixed DOMAIN-RSE and HPC-RSE.
+It is noteworthy, that their framework puts very little emphasis on communication skills that are often involved in RSE related tasks.